AI Workshop: learn to build apps with AI →

 There’s one thing that might not be apparent at first when working with the DOM: timing.

-When you access the value of a DOM element and you store it into a variable, that variable is NOT going to be updated with the new value when the DOM element changes.
+When you access the value of a DOM element and store it in a variable, that variable is NOT going to be updated with the new value when the DOM element changes.

 Suppose you have an input field in a form <input id="temperature">, and you get its value in this way: